AvalancheBreakdown/fedora-setup/README.md

   - Updates firmware providing you have hardware that supports it.

 - ## Speed up DNF
-  - changes the dnf.conf to a custom one with better defaults.
+  - changes the /etc/dnf/dnf.conf to a custom one with better defaults.

 - ## Enable Flatpak and Packages (For system, user or both)
   - Adds the flatpak repo, updates and installs the packages specified in flatpak-packages.txt and/or flatpak-packages-user.txt